-If you’re based in the UK and wish to buy shares in Royal Mail, the process couldn’t be easier.
-In a nutshell, you’ll need to find a UK share dealing site that gives you access to the London Stock Exchange, open an account and deposit funds – and then decide how many stocks you want to buy.
+If you’re based in the UK and wish to invest in Royal Mail, the process couldn’t be easier.
+In a nutshell, you’ll need to find a UK share dealing site that gives you access to the London Stock Exchange, open an account, and deposit funds – and then decide how much you wish to invest in the stock.
 The shares will then be added to your portfolio in a matter of seconds.

-In this guide, we show you the steps required to buy Royal Mail shares today.
-We also explore the best UK stock brokers to do this with.
+In this guide, we show you the steps required to invest in Royal Mail shares.
+We also explore some of the popular UK stockbrokers to do this with.

 Your first port of call will be to find a UK stock broker that meets your needs.
-There are hundreds of platforms that allow you to buy Royal Mail shares, so think about what your main priorities are.
-For example, are you looking for a platform that offers super-low fees, or are you more concerned with user-friendliness?
+There are hundreds of platforms that allow you to purchase Royal Mail shares, so it is important to pick brokers based on the fees provides, tools available and other asset classes that allow you to diversify your trades.

-If you want to buy Royal Mail shares in the fastest and most cost-effective way possible, you’ll likely want to consider eToro.
-The broker allows you to buy more than 800 shares without paying any dealing charges or commissions.
-Best of all, not only is this the case with UK shares like Royal Mail, but international stocks too.
+If you want to purchase Royal Mail shares in the fastest and most cost-effective way possible, eToro is a popular brokerage option.
+The broker allows you to trade more than 800 shares without paying any dealing charges or commissions.
+Furthermore, not only is this the case with UK shares like Royal Mail but international stocks too.

 In terms of payment methods, eToro supports everything from UK debit/credit cards, Paypal, Skrill, Neteller, and bank account transfers.
 There are no fees to deposit, and withdrawals cost just $5.
 Finally, eToro is regulated by several tier-one licensing bodies – including that of the Financial Conduct Authority (FCA).

 Plus500 is an online trading platform that lists more than 2,000 stock CFDs – including that of Royal Mail.
-The platform is ideally suited to those of you that are looking to trade stock CFDs, as opposed to taking a long-term buy and sell approach.
+The platform is ideally suited to those of you that are looking to trade stock CFDs, as opposed to taking a long-term position.